 Some of us go, go, go and we never stop.
 Never taking a break for coworkers, family, or even ourselves.
 These are the ones that burnout.
 These are the ones that can’t really enjoy life because we’re so focused on our work.
-We need to be counterbalancing our focused work with family time, with study time, and with ‘me’ time as well to stay sharp.
+We need to be counterbalancing our focused work with family time, with study time, and with ‘me’ time as well.

 They begin in the early morning furiously chopping wood at the same rate, building equally impressive heaps.
 After a couple hours, the older brother takes a break and walks away.
 The younger sees the opportunity and begins to chop even faster, forgoing rest.
 The older brother returns and begins to chop away for another couple hours, then takes another break.